Gouravsharm1/vichill/README.txt

 uuid : to generate random unique id for room.

 Hosted on : heroku
-Any database is not used by choice to make it simple to use and talk freely because chat will disaapear when you leave the room.
+Any database or authentication is not used by choice to make it simple to use easily accessible by everyone.
+You can talk freely because all data will disappear when you leave the room.

 wesite link : https://vichill.herokuapp.com